 Let’s discuss each obstacle to legal representation in turn.

 There is no getting around it.
 Lawyers are expensive.
-But the bottom line-since that’s what we’re talking about here-is that they’re a lot less expensive than nursing homes.
+But the bottom line-since that’s what we’re talking about here is that they’re a lot less costly than nursing homes.
 In the Reading area, nursing homes generally charge $10,000 or more a month.
 If the consultation with the lawyer saves even a month of nursing home fees, the legal costs will be more than justified.
 At stake can be a lifetime of hard work and savings.

 Medicaid as Law

-Certainly, public benefits should be available to those who qualify without having to resort to hiring an attorney.
+Certainly, public benefits should be available to those who qualify without resorting to hiring an attorney.
 Unfortunately, this aspiration and the reality of the Medicaid rules are far apart.
-The eligibility requirements are defined in a conflicting set of state and federal laws, regulations, bulletins and practices that make it impossible even for attorneys to fathom unless they specialize in the field.
+The eligibility requirements are defined in a conflicting set of state and federal laws, regulations, bulletins, and practices that make it possible even for attorneys to fathom if they specialize in the field.
 Your case may be simple and may not require the depth of knowledge needed to plan for a more complicated estate.
 However, you cannot be sure of that without first meeting with a specialist.
 Again, a lot is at stake and given the cost of nursing homes, it’s not difficult for a qualified attorney to save the client more than the attorney’s fee.